aphp/edsnlp/docs/pipelines/index.md

     | `eds.emergency.ccmu`     | A CCMU score extractor     |
     | `eds.emergency.gemsa`    | A GEMSA score extractor    |

-You can add them to your SpaCy pipeline by simply calling `add_pipe`, for instance:
+You can add them to your spaCy pipeline by simply calling `add_pipe`, for instance:

 ```python
 # ↑ Omitted code that defines the nlp object ↑